-Diuretics (water tablets) reduce blood pressure making kidneys to excrete salt and water.
-Diuretics are together with ACE inhibitors and calcium channel blockers most commonly antihypertensives.
-Apart from blood pressure control, diuretics are also used for treatment of heart failure to improve breathlessness and remove excess fluid.
+Diuretics (water tablets) reduce blood pressure making kidneys excrete salt and water.
+Diuretics are together with ACE inhibitors and calcium channel blockers, most commonly antihypertensives.
+Apart from blood pressure control, diuretics are also used to treat heart failure to improve breathlessness and remove excess fluid.

-Diuretics are normally well tolerated.
-Thiazide and loop diuretics reduce amount of potassium in the blood and may affect heart rhythm and kidney function.
-Some of them also increase sugar level in the blood and may predispose to diabetes.
-It is important to have regular checks at least every six months to check kidney function and glucose level in the blood.
-Headaches, muscle cramps, increased thirst, joint pain and dizziness are some other possible side effects of diuretics.
+Diuretics are usually well tolerated.
+Thiazide and loop diuretics reduce the potassium level in the blood, which may affect heart rhythm and kidney function.
+Some diuretics also increase the sugar levels in the blood and may predispose to diabetes.
+It is essential to have regular blood samples every six months to check kidney function and glucose level in the blood.
+Diuretics' possible side effects include headaches, muscle cramps, increased thirst, joint pain, and dizziness.